yuejiahz/todo-list/README.md

 Data is stored in local storage for inter-session usage

+Revealing modular pattern
-Revealing modular pattern.
-Single responsibility principle less coupling
+Single responsibility principle
+less coupling
 IIFE

-CSS:
+CSS3:
 grid and flexbox

 Dependencies in webpack: